djosephsen/Git-Invaders/README.md

 Using the three of these together, the process is transparent to me on a day to day basis.
-I commit and push as I normally do, and my git client draws space invaders in my graph for me.
-You should be able to clone this repo, and change the data structure inside the Go program to draw whatever sort of endlessly repeating pattern you'd like in your github graph.
+I commit and push as I normally do, and my git client draws space invaders in my graph for me (As of Feb/March 2014, I'm just barely getting started, so it doesn't look like much yet).
+If you're interested in drawing something in your contributions graph, you should be able to clone this repo, and change the data structure inside the Go program to draw whatever sort of endlessly repeating pattern you'd like in your github graph.
 If you do, drop a comment in here, I'd love to see it!

 ## invaders.go